4 Ways Application Security Testing Can Help Overcome IoT Threats?

 Listen on the go!

-Security, in every possible aspect, always remains a pressing concern, requiring immediate, unwavering address from the designated authorities.
+Security, in every possible aspect, always remains a pressing concern, requiring immediate, unwavering addressal from the designated authorities.
 Despite several occurrences of security breaches, IoT devices do not enjoy the much-deserved attention from their manufacturers.
-Looking at this laid-back attitude, now governments across the globe are taking over the reins of IoT security testing.
+Looking at this laid-back attitude, now the governments across the globe are taking over the reins of IoT security.

-The bipartisan U.S. Senate and House members recently reintroduced an IoT security-focused bill to pass the “IoT Cybersecurity Improvement Act of 2019”.
-This Act is supposed to address the insecurities affecting IoT security threats worldwide.
-The Japanese government is taking preemptive measures in testing IoT devices ahead of the Olympic games to be held next year.
+The bipartisan U.S. senate and house members recently reintroduced an IoT security focused bill to pass “IoT Cybersecurity Improvement Act of 2019”.
+This Act is supposed to take care of the insecurities affecting IoT devices worldwide.
+The Japanese government is taking preemptive measures to fortify IoT devices ahead of the Olympics games to be held next year.
 It will take the help of White-hat hackers to attempt to penetrate over 200 million devices to discover insecure devices.
-With the direct involvement of regulatory bodies, IoT manufacturers will, apprehensively or willingly, divert their eyes and budgets to the security frameworks.
+With the direct involvement of regulatory bodies, IoT manufacturers will, apprehensively or willingly, divert their eyes as well as budgets to the security frameworks.

 Why the Delay in Addressal?

-Such retrospective dealing may seem to work in the short term, but it is not viable.
-Releasing a feeble product that is highly prone to security breaches can be more damaging to reputation and funds than the delayed release of a completely fortified, optimally performing product.
+Such retrospect dealing may seem to be working in short term, but it is not viable.
+Releasing a feeble product that is highly prone to security breach can be more damaging to both reputation and funds as compared to delayed release of a completely fortified, optimally-performing product.

 Why IoT Devices Face Security Issues?

-The IoT revolution is new for everyone, from manufacturers to end users, so there is a lack of experience and thorough knowledge about the technology.
-There is an absence of proper regulations around the manufacturing, deployment, and use of IoT devices.
-Also, with continuous innovations and constant updates, it becomes difficult for organizations to upgrade the cyber security framework.
+IoT revolution is rather new for everyone from manufacturers to end users, which is why there is a lack of experience and thorough knowledge about the technology.
+There is an absence of proper regulations around manufacturing, deployment, and use of IoT devices.
+Also, with continuous innovations and constant updates, it becomes difficult for organizations to upgrade the security framework.

-From physical tampering to password attacks, malicious node injections, and firmware hijacking, IoT devices are extremely vulnerable to breaches, making for the preferred penetration gateway for hackers.
-Identifying all the weak links among the billions of IoT devices is rather difficult, but IoT penetration testing and other issues should be addressed to tighten security.
+From physical tampering to password attacks, malicious node injections, and firmware hijacking, IoT devices are extremely vulnerable to breaches and therefore, make for preferred penetration gateway for hackers.
+It is rather difficult to identify all the weak links among the billions of IoT devices, but there are a few issues that should be addressed to tighten the security.

-The California IoT Cybersecurity law has mandated the incorporation of ‘reasonable’ security features in any device that connects to the internet, directly or indirectly.
-Considering insufficient authentication systems in most IoT devices, the law has been signed to prevent unauthorized access and compromise of sensitive information.
-The shift to cloud and web-based interfaces has also opened new opportunities for hackers to infiltrate the device.
-Most IoT devices employ insecure network services, inadequate security configurability, and unprotected firmware.
+The California IoT Cybersecurity law has mandated incorporation of ‘reasonable’ security features in any device that connects to the internet, directly or indirectly.
+Taking care of insufficient authentication systems in most IoT devices, the law has been signed to ensure prevention of unauthorized access and compromise of sensitive information.
+The shift to cloud and web-based interface has also opened new opportunities for hackers to infiltrate the device.
+Most IoT devices employ insecure network services, inadequate security configurability and unprotected firmware.

 What should be the action plan for ensuring IoT safety?

-It is not feasible to embattle all the possible nodes that might become the access window for hackers.
-Therefore, it is essential that IoT manufacturers prioritize security concerns by keeping personal safety on top.
-Manufacturers must devise a detailed review process to detect vulnerabilities and take apt measures to fight them.
-They should put down stringent regulations and security standards to be adhered to during the manufacturing process.
+It is not feasible to embattle all the possible nodes which might become the access window for hackers.
+Therefore, it is essential that IoT manufacturers prioritize the security concerns by keeping personal safety on top.
+Manufacturers are required to devise a detailed review process to detect vulnerabilities and then take apt measures to fight them.
+They should put down stringent regulations and security standards to be adhered to during manufacturing process.
 Once, these regulations are implemented, continuous monitoring is required of all the protected nodes.
-IoT Application security testing should be integrated in the product life cycle to be prepared in advance for any potential breach.
-Moreover, methods should be devised and implemented to identify and respond to a breach immediately.
+Application security testing should be integrated in the product life cycle in order to be prepared in advance for any potential breach.
+Moreover, methods should be devised and implemented to identify a breach and respond to it on an immediate basis.

-Instead of being an afterthought, security testing of IoT devices should be the driving factor right from the manufacturing process of an IoT device.
-Application security testing can effectively safeguard a device against potential risks and threats when integrated into the product life cycle from the beginning.
+Instead of being an afterthought, security should be the driving factor in the manufacturing process of an IoT device.
+Application security testing, when integrated into the product life cycle from the beginning, can effectively safeguard a device against potential risks and threats.

-Automated IoT application security testing can keep track of non-compliant devices in an IoT network, alerting the developers to restrict access to them.
+2. Monitor compliance: Automated application security testing can keep track of non-compliant devices in an IoT network, alerting the developers to restrict access to them.

 To Conclude

 Securing an IoT network is anything but easy and cheap.
-It requires delegating a disciplined action plan to protect and monitor billions of interconnected devices.
+It requires delegation of a disciplined action plan to protect and monitor billions of interconnected devices.
 Impregnation of a single device may cause compromise of other connected nodes as well.
-It is imperative that critical personal information assets are identified and isolated from the network to prevent serious damage in case of a breach.
-Measures such as two-factor authentication, setting unique passwords, and installation of firewalls have become necessary.
-While application security testing enables a proactive approach to IoT threats, these steps grant additional protection.
+It is imperative that critical personal information assets are identified and isolated from the network in order to prevent serious damage in case of a breach.
+Measures such as two-factor authentication, setting unique passwords, and installation of firewalls have become a necessity.
+While application security testing enables a proactive approach to IoT threats, taking these steps grants additional protection.

 Author